- Suzanne Muirheid

 Difficulty falling asleep and staying up late.

 Insomnia is common in children with anxiety, especially the excessive worriers who stay up late at night thinking of all the things that might go wrong the next day.
-Anxious kids have a hard time calming themselves down at night and will often stay up on their phones or playing video games to try to distract themselves.
+Anxious kids have a hard time calming themselves down at night and will often stay up on their phones or play video games to try to distract themselves.